Washington DC Inmate Records

-Washington DC inmate records provide necessary information about persons incarcerated in the correctional and detention centers in the District of Columbia.
-Most of these records are available to the public either online or upon request per the Freedom of Information Act.
-Generally, information on these records includes inmate biodata, arresting agency, inmate booking information, and expected release date.
+Washington DC inmate records provide necessary information about persons incarcerated in the correctional and detention centers in Washington DC.
+Most of these records are available to the public either online or upon request, per the Freedom of Information Act.
+Generally, information on these records includes inmate biodata, arresting agency details, inmate custody status, inmate booking information, and expected release date.

-Inmate records are considered public in the United States and therefore are made available by both traditional governmental agencies as well as third-party websites and organizations.
-Third-party websites may offer an easier search, as these services do not face geographical limitations.
+Inmate records are considered public in the United States and, therefore, are made available by both traditional governmental agencies as well as third-party websites and organizations.
+Third-party websites may offer an easier means to search, as these services do not face geographical limitations.
 However, because third-party sites are not government-sponsored, the information obtained through them may vary from official channels.
 To find inmate records using third-party aggregate sites, requesting parties must provide:

 - The location of the sought-after record, including state, county, and city where the inmate resides.